portnov/haskell-gettext/README.md

   C code;
 * It does not depend on additional C libraries in runtime;
-* And probably the most important: this library does not use global process-level variables to store "current catalog", the catalog should be specified for each call of translation function.
+* And probably the most important: this library does not use global process-level variables to store "current catalog" (current locale), the catalog should be specified for each call of translation function.
 So it can be much simpler to use this library for example in web applications.